 Have a question, but not sure where to start?
 The Arts Students Centre is your information resource for everything in Arts!
 Drop in at SS110, call 403-220-3580, or email artsads@ucalgary.ca.
-You can also visit the Faculty of Arts website at http://arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns.
+For detailed information on common academic concerns, you can also visit the Faculty of Arts website at http://arts.ucalgary.ca/undergraduate.